brokenax3/TruckHazardDetection/README.md

 # TruckHazardDetection
 A program to display video feed from a Raspberry Pi Zero by Team14 XIV Consulting.

+The video demonstration of the product can be shown in VideoDemonstration.mp4

 The project consists of three parts:
 - Camera Module
 - MQTT + Ultrasonic Sensor